 A clear domain description with adequate detail is a necessary prerequisite for people to successfully evaluate and continuously improve their work.
 Regular evaluation of each domain’s design supports learning about what works and what doesn’t.
 It helps people to identify ways to improve domain design over time, both locally regarding each individual domain and also regarding the overall structure of domains, the ways in which responsibilities are distributed between them, and the ways in which they are linked together to support the effective creation and delivery of value throughout the whole organization.

-A simple way for supporting stakeholders in developing shared understanding about the various aspects of a domain is by creating a domain description that contains information about:
+A simple way to support stakeholders in developing a shared understanding about the various aspects of a domain is by creating a domain description that contains information about:

 On the S3 Canvas microsite you can find a template that you can use for (co-)designing new domains or for documenting existing domains, when clarifying them is worthwhile.